Jkroeger123/spotifygame/README.md

  Web based game in which users guess which artists has more Spotify followers.

  NOTE: simply cloning and running the server will not work as you need to create your own Spotify developer account.
- Once you recieve your credentials, create a .env file in your project root and place API_USER=<your api username> and API_PASS=<your client secret> in the file
+ Once you recieve your credentials, create a .env file in your project root and place API_USER=your api username and API_PASS=your client secret in the file

 ## Technologies Used
  Uses node.js and express on the back end to initialize a server.
 This backend connects to Spotify's